Andrew Carnegie: 1880–1900

 In 1886, Carnegie's younger brother Thomas died at age 43.
 While owning steel works, Carnegie had purchased at low cost the most valuable of the iron ore fields around Lake Superior.
-The same year Carnegie became a figure of controversy.

 Following his tour of the UK, he wrote about his experiences in a book entitled An American Four-in-hand in Britain.

-Although actively involved in running his many businesses, Carnegie had become a regular contributor to numerous magazines, most notably The Nineteenth Century, under the editorship of James Knowles, and the influential North American Review, led by the editor Lloyd Bryce.

 In 1886, Carnegie wrote his most radical work to date, entitled Triumphant Democracy.
 Liberal in its use of statistics to make its arguments, the book argued his view that the American republican system of government was superior to the British monarchical system.
 It gave a highly favorable and idealized view of American progress and criticized the British royal family.
 The cover depicted an upended royal crown and a broken scepter.
 The book created considerable controversy in the UK.
-The book made many Americans appreciate their country's economic progress and sold over 40,000 copies, mostly in the US.
+The book made many Americans appreciate their country's economic progress and sold over 40,000 copies, mostly in the U.S.

+Although actively involved in running his many businesses, Carnegie had become a regular contributor to numerous magazines, most notably The Nineteenth Century, under the editorship of James Knowles, and the influential North American Review, led by the editor Lloyd Bryce.
 In 1889, Carnegie published "Wealth" in the June issue of the North American Review.
-After reading it, Gladstone requested its publication in Britain, where it appeared as "The Gospel of Wealth" in the Pall Mall Gazette.
+After reading it, Gladstone requested its publication in Britain, where it appeared as "The Gospel of Wealth" in The Pall Mall Gazette.
 Carnegie argued that the life of a wealthy industrialist should comprise two parts.
 The first part was the gathering and the accumulation of wealth.
 The second part was for the subsequent distribution of this wealth to benevolent causes.
 Philanthropy was key to making life worthwhile.